Houston Astros: 1980–1993: Rainbow shoulders

 Also in 1980, the Astros debuted a significantly cleaner uniform, relegating the rainbows to the sleeves.
 The design was initially worn on the road (with the original rainbow uniform relegated to home games), but in 1982 the rainbow shoulder look began appearing on select home games as well.
 In addition, the navy cap returned with this uniform and the orange cap was eventually retired in 1983.
 By 1987, this uniform became the Astros' primary look, retiring the original rainbow uniforms.
-The Astros never wore grey uniforms with this design, opting for white at home and cream on the road.
+When it first unveiled, the rainbow shoulder uniform was light grey, but by 1982, the fabric was changed to cream.
+A white version was added for home games that same year.
 Prior to the 1989 season, the pullover design was retired and buttons and belts returned to this uniform.

 1994–1999: Midnight blue and gold

 Coinciding with the change in ownership, the team switched uniforms and team colors after the 1993 season in order to go for a new, more serious image.
 The team's trademark rainbow uniforms were retired, and the team's colors changed to midnight blue and metallic gold.
 The "Astros" font on the team logo was changed to a more aggressive one, and the team's traditional star logo was changed to a stylized, "flying" star with an open left end.

 Both the home and road uniforms featured a star substituting for the penultimate letter "O" in both "Astros" (home) and "Houston" (road); the road uniform was later tweaked in 1997 with the star now affixed next to the word "Houston".
 The letters were written in a more futuristic manner.
-The Astros also wore midnight blue alternates with "Astros" in white with gold trim.
+The Astros also wore midnight blue alternates with "Astros" in white with gold trim, changed in 1997 to only feature the flying star logo.
 The midnight blue cap featured the flying star logo.
-It also marked the first time since 1974 that the Astros wore grey uniforms on the road.
+It also marked the first time since 1982 that the Astros wore grey uniforms on the road.